How do I sign up for NCFD 150?

 What is the screening event confirmation deadline?

-You can of course sign-up after that date, and we will still do our best to provide you with everything you will need to make a great event happen.
-However, our ability to get shipments to you or deliver certain aspects of screening support might depend on how close it is to April 19, 2017, and the location of your screening.
+You can still sign-up, and we will still do our best to provide you with everything you will need to make a great event happen.
+As we mentioned above; we are no long able to send you a Screening Party Kit, and our ability to ship other materials to you will depend on how close it is to April 19, 2017, and the location of your screening.
+However, even with short notice, we do want you to have a great NCFD 150 event, so get in touch right away and we’ll do our best to help.

 Will you help me promote my screening as well?